- #Mobile app development

 Process for MVP

 Now we have come to the question of how to create a native application that uses GPS location information.
 Let’s start with an MVP of the app that allows you to track GPS-based positioning and save your user’s location history.
 For a demonstration of the product viability, the implementation of the key features is sufficient:

 - Push notification;

-For location determination, you will require features, which are distinguished from the usual app:
+For spot determination, you will require geolocation features that are distinguished from the usual app: